dag_exec: a std-only DAG executor for CPU-heavy pipelines (pruning + bounded parallelism)

 Build log / posts from the implementation

-This crate came out of a few focused engineering problems:
+The crate grew out of a few concrete engineering problems:

 -